Blepharitis Treatment from Your Eye Care Professional in Columbia, SC

 When the first signs of blepharitis appear, some patients at our Dr. Dorothy Park & Associates practice in Columbia, SC mistakenly link them to eyestrain or lack of sleep.
-According to our optometrist, the discomfort associated with this disorder results from an eyelid inflammation that might be due to any of a number of causes.
+According to our eye care professional, the discomfort associated with this disorder results from an eyelid inflammation that might be due to any of a number of causes.
 Multiple treatment options are available, depending on the type of disorder present.

 What is Blepharitis?

 The inflammation characteristic of blepharitis causes red, itchy, irritated eyes.
 Our eye doctor notes that it typically affects both eyelids and the portion of the lid where eyelashes grow.
 It develops when oil glands around the base of lashes clog.

 - Bacterial infection

 - Seborrheic dermatitis